nut-tree/website/docs/tutorial-first_steps/prerequisites.md

 ## macOS

 On macOS, Xcode command line tools are required.
-You can install them by running
+You can install them by running:
 ```bash
 xcode-select --install
 ```